CallEmUp/spotifySongAnalysis/README.md

 The Random Forest Regressor excelled in comparison to the linear regression previously used.
 The random forest regressor yielded R^2 scores ranging from 0.05 to 0.64.
 The 'best' model was duration, as duration explains 64% of the variance in popularity.
 Closely following duration was tempo, yielding a score of .61.
 These R^2 scores show that the random forest regressor model is a fairly good fit for the data.

 ## Question 7:
-Building a model that uses *all* of the song features from question 1, how well can you predict popularity now?
-How much (if at all) is this model improved compared to the best model in question 6)?
-How do you account for this?
+Building a model that uses *all* of the song features from question 1, how well can it predict popularity now?

 Building on the findings from Question 6, this analysis tests the hypothesis that a combination of features might explain more variability in popularity due to potential synergistic effects.
 Multiple linear regression was used to model the interactions.
 The results are as follows: